AnetaIvanova/eCalculator/README.md

 Description:

-"eCalculator" is a computational program, performing simple mathematical operations like any basic calculator.
+"eCalculator" is a computational program performing simple mathematical operations like any basic calculator.
 The program is written in Java Script, HTML and CSS.

 //////////////////////////////////////////////////////////////////////////////